lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verse 16.** *Holy Service*.

-1\.Emphatically avowed.
+1\.
+Emphatically avowed.

-2\.Honestly rendered—"truly."
+2\.
+Honestly rendered—"truly."

-3\.Logically defended—"son of thine handmaid."
+3\.
+Logically defended—"son of thine handmaid."

-4\.Consistent with conscious liberty.
+4\.
+Consistent with conscious liberty.

 **Verse 17.** This is due to our God, good for ourselves, and encouraging to others.

 **Verse 17.** *The sacrifice of thanksgiving.*

-1\.How it may be rendered.
+1\.
+How it may be rendered.
 In secret love, in conversation, in sacred song, in public testimony, in special gifts and works.

-2\.Why we should render it.
+2\.
+Why we should render it.
 For answered prayers (Ps 116:1-2), memorable deliverances (Ps 116:3), choice preservation (Ps 116:6); remarkable restoration (Ps 116:7-8), and for the fact of our being his servants (Ps 116:16).

-3\.When should we render it. *Now*, while the mercy is on the memory, and as often as fresh mercies come to us.
+3\.
+When should we render it. *Now*, while the mercy is on the memory, and as often as fresh mercies come to us.

 **Verse 18.**

-1\.How vows may be paid in public.
+1\.
+How vows may be paid in public.
 By going to public worship as the first thing we do when health is restored.
 By uniting heartily in the song.
 By coming to the communion.
 By special thank offering.
 By using fit opportunities for open testimony to the Lord's goodness.

-2\.The special difficulty in the matter.
+2\.
+The special difficulty in the matter.
 To pay them *to the Lord*, and not in ostentation or as an empty form.

-3\.The peculiar usefulness of the public act.
+3\.
+The peculiar usefulness of the public act.
 It interests others, touches their hearts, reproves, encourages, etc.

 **Verse 19.** The Christian at home.

-1\.In God's house.
+1\.
+In God's house.

-2\.Among the saints.
+2\.
+Among the saints.

-3\.At his favourite work, "Praise."
+3\.
+At his favourite work, "Praise."

 ## Works Upon The Hundred And Sixteenth Psalm